bit-of-a-git/spot-swap/README.md

 ## Installing the project locally

-To run the project locally, you must first create accounts with Cloudinary and MongoDB Atlas, creating a MongoDB Atlas database.
+To run the project locally, you must first create an account with Cloudinary.
+Next, create a MongoDB account and create an Atlas database.

 You must also populate a .env file with the required values for Cloudinary and MongoDB.
 A .env.example file has been provided.
 Next...

 ```bash
 # Clone the repo